mwgeurts/thomas_tomocalc/README.md

 <br>Copyright &copy; 2017, University of Wisconsin Board of Regents
 <br>Original work copyright &copy; 2011-15, Simon Thomas

 The TomoTherapy&reg; MATLAB Dose Calculator is a modified form of the original `dose_from_sin` function in the [CheckTomo tool](http://onlinelibrary.wiley.com/doi/10.1118/1.3668061/full) developed by Simon Thomas.
 It was adapted to calculate dose given input data provided in the format used by the [tomo_extract](https://github.com/mwgeurts/tomo_extract) and [dicom_tools](https://github.com/mwgeurts/dicom_tools) repositories.
-The function was also expanded to allow computation on a MATLAB cluster to improve computation time.
-Various other minor changes have been made to different lines of the code; refer to the [wiki documentation](https://github.com/mwgeurts/checktomo/wiki/Dose-Calculator-Runtime-Requirements) for more information.

 TomoTherapy is a registered trademark of Accuray Incorporated.